bchareyre/yade-mpi/doc/sphinx/formulation.rst

 Approximate collision detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Pass 1 collision detection (based on sweep and prune algorithm, sect.~\ref{sect-sweep-and-prune}) operates on axis-aligned bounding boxes (:yref:`Aabb`) of particles.
+Pass 1 collision detection (based on sweep and prune algorithm, sect. :ref:`sect-sweep-and-prune`) operates on axis-aligned bounding boxes (:yref:`Aabb`) of particles.
 During the collision detection phase, bounds of all :yref:`Aabb's<Aabb>` are wrapped inside the cell in the first step.
 At subsequent runs, every bound remembers by how many cells it was initially shifted from coordinate given by the :yref:`Aabb` and uses this offset repeatedly as it is being updated from :yref:`Aabb` during particle's motion.
-Bounds are sorted using the periodic insertion sort algorithm (sect.~\ref{sect-periodic-insertion-sort}), which tracks periodic cell boundary $||$.
+Bounds are sorted using the periodic insertion sort algorithm (sect. :ref:`sect-periodic-insertion-sort`), which tracks periodic cell boundary $||$.

 Upon inversion of two :yref:`Aabb`'s, their collision along all three axes is checked, wrapping real coordinates inside the cell for that purpose.